-PSO1 To-develop undergraduate level student strong compenencies in the fluid of Furestry and its appearation in a sectionlegy-righ, interactive environment.
-PS02 Fo develop atmng student skills in silvicultural activities, forest survey & mapping, forest management planning, forest operation, urban forestry, forestbased industries slavelopment and value addition, IPR applications, material resource management, environmental sustainability, socio economic stability, data collection and analysis by using new techniques and tools.
-PSCII Apply knowledge and skill in the development of forest and forestry activities to compute for employment in Forestry and its ellied disciplines to coest the fulfillment of government and industrial needs.
-PS04 Become trisined in the irran of facesty and ready for handling complex essues of facest community for sustainable development in the changing World.
+PSO1 To develop undergraduate level student strong competencies in the field of Forestry and its application in a technology-rich, interactive environment.
+PSO2 To develop strong student skills in silvicultural activities, forest survey & mapping, forest management planning, forest operation, urban forestry, forestbased industries development and value addition, IPR applications, natural resource management, environmental sustainability, socio economic stability, data collection and analysis by using new techniques and tools.
+PSO3 Apply knowledge and skill in the development of forest and forestry activities to compete for employment in Forestry and its allied disciplines to meet the fulfillment of government and industrial needs.
+PSO4 Become trained in the areas of forestry and ready for handling complex issues of forest management for sustainable development in the changing World.